-There are several examples of trauma that may result in a diagnosis of complex post-traumatic stress disorder.
-Some examples include:
+According to the Diagnostic and Statistical Manual of Mental Disorders DSM-5, several examples of trauma may result in a complex post-traumatic stress disorder diagnosis.

-While the symptoms of C-PTSD are similar to those of PTSD, because the individual has experienced repeated exposure to the trauma, they often manifest in a more extreme manner.
-Common symptoms of C-PTSD include:
+While Complex PTSD symptoms are similar to the symptoms of PTSD, because the individual has experienced repeated exposure to the trauma, symptoms may manifest more extremely and may include:

-The symptoms of C-PTSD often leave the victim in a state of feeling constant distress or feeling trapped with no hope of escaping the source of trauma.
-Even after several years, the person can experience symptoms.
-The constant high-stress levels associated with their experiences can hinder the victim's life and relationships significantly.
-Knowing where to find help is critical for people experiencing C-PTSD, and we will discuss this in more detail in this article.
+The symptoms of C-PTSD often leave the survivor in a state of feeling constant distress or feeling trapped with little or no hope of escaping the source of trauma.
+Even after several years, the person can still experience symptoms.
+The constant high-stress levels associated with their experiences can hinder the survivor’s life and relationships significantly.
+Seeking help and treatment can be critical for the recovery of people who experience Complex-PTSD.

 How Does C-PTSD Affect A Person's Life And Relationships?